wastoresh/azure-powershell/src/DataMover/docs/Az.DataMover.md

 Creates or updates an agent resource, which references a hybrid compute machine that can run migration jobs.

 ### [New-AzDataMoverAzureStorageBlobContainerEndpointPropertiesObject](New-AzDataMoverAzureStorageBlobContainerEndpointPropertiesObject.md)
-Create a in-memory object for AzureStorageBlobContainerEndpointProperties
+Create an in-memory object for AzureStorageBlobContainerEndpointProperties.

 ### [New-AzDataMoverAzureStorageBlobContainerEndpointUpdatePropertiesObject](New-AzDataMoverAzureStorageBlobContainerEndpointUpdatePropertiesObject.md)
-Create a in-memory object for AzureStorageBlobContainerEndpointUpdateProperties
+Create an in-memory object for AzureStorageBlobContainerEndpointUpdateProperties.

 ### [New-AzDataMoverEndpoint](New-AzDataMoverEndpoint.md)
 Creates or updates an endpoint resource, which represents a data source or destination for migration.